Viscously Stirring Particle Disks into Lorentzians and Gaussians to Infer Dynamical and Collisional Masses (ARKS XIII): Summary and discussion

 Still another possibility is a particle size distribution where different sized particles have different scale heights to yield a non-Gaussian emissivity (\citealt{terrill23}, their Figure 14).
 More flexible methods available for mapping disk substructures are \texttt{frank} \citep{jennings20, terrill23}, and \texttt{rave} (\citealt{han22}, \citealt{han25}), which fit for radial structures non-parametrically.
 Current implementations of these algorithms assume vertical Gaussians, a restriction that could be relaxed for future work.
 Measuring how disk images vary with wavelength from the sub-mm through the radio, uncomplicated by the effects of radiation pressure (cf.~\citealt{han26new}, \citealt{rebollido24}), can also help to sort between hypotheses (\citealt{vizgan22}).

-We thank Yoram Lithwick, Miguel Martinez, and Tuhin Ghosh for discussions, and acknowledge the use of A.I.~tools (Claude.ai, Gemini, ChatGPT) for assistance in coding, pointers to the literature, and conversation partners for exploring ideas.
-The authors take full responsibility for the content of this paper; no part of the text was generated by an A.I.
+We thank Tuhin Ghosh, Rixin Li, Yoram Lithwick, Miguel Martinez, David Nesvorn\'y, and Roman Rafikov for discussions, and acknowledge the use of A.I.~tools (Claude.ai, Gemini, ChatGPT) for assistance in coding, pointers to the literature, and conversation partners for exploring ideas.
+The authors take full responsibility for the content of this paper; no text was written by an A.I.
+An anonymous referee provided a helpful report.
 EC is supported by the Simons Investigator program and the Miller Institute for Basic Research in Science, University of California, Berkeley.
 TDP is supported by a UKRI Stephen Hawking Fellowship and a Warwick Prize Fellowship, the latter made possible by a generous philanthropic donation.
 MRJ acknowledges funding provided by the Institute of Physics Belgrade, through the grant by the Ministry of Science, Technological Development, and Innovations of the Republic of Serbia.
 YH is supported by a Barr Fellowship at Caltech.
 Support for BZ was provided by The Brinson Foundation.
 AMH gratefully acknowledges support from the National Science Foundation under Grant No. AST-2307920.
 JBL acknowledges the Smithsonian Institution for funding via a CfA J.C.~Ryan Fellowship.
 SM acknowledges funding by the Royal Society through a Royal Society University Research Fellowship (URF-R1-221669) and the European Union through the FEED ERC project (grant number 101162711).
 Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
 Neither the European Union nor the granting authority can be held responsible for them.
 AAS is supported by the Heising-Simons Foundation through a 51 Pegasi b Fellowship.
 MW was supported by the Science and Technology Facilities Council grant UKRI1198.
 PA received funding from the Hungarian NKFIH project No. K-147380.
 AK is supported by the NKFIH NKKP grant ADVANCED 149943, which has been implemented with the support provided by the Ministry of Culture and Innovation of Hungary from the National Research, Development and Innovation Fund, financed under the NKKP ADVANCED funding scheme.